 Aaron passed away on May 19, 1888, at 11 a.m.
 His son Braden was present at the end.

-Mary died at home near Durbin's Mill, Greene County on Jan.
+Mary lived for another nearly four years. she died at home near Durbin's Mill, Greene County on Jan.
 23, 1892, having been brought low with la grippe and pneumonia.
 In an obituary, the Waynesburg Democrat said that the " remains were brought to this place Saturday.
 Funeral services were conducted by Revs.
 Swain and McGarvey at the C.P.
 Church, after which the body was conveyed to the Jacksonville cemetery, there to await the resurrection morn."

 Daughter Rebecca Owen (1851-1923) was born in about 1851 in Morris Township, Washington County.
 She was joined in marriage with Joseph S. Carroll.
 The Carrolls produced a daughter and perhaps more -- Elizabeth M. "Lizzie" Carroll, born in 1878.
 Circa 1880, their home was next door to her parents' in Richhill Township, Greene County.
 When Rebecca's aunt Emily (Owen) Jennings died in 1899, Rebecca -- now living in Wetzel County, WV -- was named as an heir in the estate.